Golf Technology Biography for Dave

 the archive shut down, the Club Design Notes resided on Clubmaker

-for several years, along with other articles that I have written on
+Online for several years, along with other articles that I

 technical issues in golf.
 In 2004, I started the tutelman.com